 As a world we have found ourselves in a unique climate.
 Everywhere we look there seem to be hardships, fear and concern.
 In times of uncertainty and challenge we all seek for tools that help us reach for skills of security, courage, and hope.

 The work we do at My Hero Journey teaches us that our resiliency is born in these moments.
-Although things are testing our resolve, we are confident that every child has the superpowers they need within them to navigate anything life brings their way.
+Although things are testing our resolve, we are confident that every student has the superpowers they need within them to navigate anything life brings their way.
 As the noise around us builds it is important that we each take the time to discover what we know, what is in our circle of control, and where our concerns lie.
 We can then lean into discovering what our unique superpowers are and how we use them to influence change, hope, and compassion in our communities.

 A piece of the curriculum we engage students in revolves around the difficult circumstances life has dealt them.
 We encourage them to reflect on those situations in our lives and take note of the strengths they now have not in spite of the challenge, but because of it.